-The FBI went after the American novelist known for Breakfast at Tiffany’s, because of alleged ties to the Cuban Revolution.
-They scrutinized his association with The Fair Play for Cuba Committee, a support group for the Cuban Revolution against U.S. government attacks (whiich would become famous for its association with Lee Harvey Oswald).
+The FBI went after Truman Capote because of his alleged ties to the Cuban Revolution.
+They scrutinized his association with The Fair Play for Cuba Committee, a support group for the Cuban Revolution against U.S. government attacks (which would become famous for its association with Lee Harvey Oswald).
 But the author claims the government started tracking him because he spread rumors about Hoover’s supposed homosexual relationship.
 “It got Hoover upset, that much I know,” Capote said.
 “And it got me … about 200 pages in an FBI file.”

-The Fahrenheit 451 author supposedly had plans to travel to Cuba, which was illegal in 1968.
+Ray Bradbury supposedly had plans to travel to Cuba, which was illegal in 1968.
 So the FBI tracked him down.
-Their investigation didn’t last long, however, because agents soon learned Bradbury didn't actually have intentions of visiting the country.
+Their investigation didn’t last long, however, because agents soon learned that the Fahrenheit 451 author didn't actually have intentions of visiting the country.
 “Informants and sources, who are familiar with Cuban activities, were unable to furnish any information which would indicate travel to Cuba,” the report said.

-Her critically-acclaimed play A Raisin in the Sun caught Hoover’s eye, spurring a lengthy surveillance into her work.
+Lorraine Hansberry's critically acclaimed play A Raisin in the Sun caught Hoover’s eye, spurring lengthy surveillance into her work.
 “This play contains no comments of any nature about Communism as such,” a ghostreader wrote in a review, “but deals essentially with negro [sic] aspirations, the problems inherent in their efforts to advance themselves, and varied attempts at arriving at solutions.”